benjimr/Tower-Defense-Ultimate/README.md

-# Object Oriented Programming - DT228/2
-## Assignment 2 Semester 2 2017

-### Overview
 This game is called 'Tower Defense Ultimate'.
 Below is an image detailing the basics of the main game screen.
-Video can be seen here: https://youtu.be/rIf7a7ia7ac.
+Video demonstration can be seen here: https://youtu.be/rIf7a7ia7ac.
 Note the gameplay has been edited to try and fit as many things as possible in to a short video.
 The enemy types in the first rounds are not usually as seen in the video, and you don't start with that much money.

 ![Sketch](http://i.imgur.com/AxvdWzJ.png)